 =COUNTA(B3:B9).
 This is the easy, straightforward way that’ll probably work most of the time.
 COUNTA is a built-in function.
 It will count any cell with a value and within the specified range.
 If that works for you, then you’re done.
 Don’t worry about it.

 But, if we go to column C, things can get a little bit more complicated.
 This column looks like it has the same number of values, right?
 However, the COUNTA has the same range but is picking up seven instead of six.
 That’s happening because I snuck a blank space in C5.
 You may want to count this blank space since it is technically a value even though you cannot see it.
 If that’s the case, then then you’re done.
 COUNTA will work and the result is seven.

 Longer function to not count white space

-But, if you don’t want to count this blank cell, if you just want to count what appears to have data in it, and you don’t really consider an empty space to be data, then you have to use a little bit more complicated formula.
-If you look at the function that’s in cell C12,
+But, you may not want to count this blank cell.
+Accordingly, you may want to count what appears to have data in it, and you don’t really consider an empty space to be data.
+If this is the case, you have to use a more complicated formula.
+The function in cell C12,

-=SUMPRODUCT(--(LEN(C3:C9)>0)) it is saying add up everything when this function – LEN returns something greater than zero.
-This function is counting the number of characters.
-The function will pull out the spaces that don’t really have any characters and, if that’s what you want, then that’s the way to get it done.
+=SUMPRODUCT(--(LEN(C3:C9)>0)) is adding everything when the LEN function returns something greater than zero.
+LEN is counting the number of characters.
+The LEN function will not count the spaces that don’t really have any characters and, if that’s what you want, then that’s the way to get it done.

 Now you have two different choices to count the number of cells that are not blank.
-A simple COUNTA for cells with no values at all, and the longer alternative to not count cells with empty spaces
+A simple COUNTA for cells with no values at all, and the longer alternative, LEN, to excude the empty spaces from the count.